Esqarrouth/Popular-Internet-War-Bases/README.md

 This compilation is brought to you by the clan AintNobody.
 Feel free to edit and add more bases by sending a pull request.
 Click on the images to view the videos on how to 3 star the bases.

-Format: Name (Times I seen this base after starting this)
+Format: Name (Times seen in AintNobody War)

-#TH-7
 #TH-8

 ##Unknown1 Base